 Our equity incentive plan provides for grants of restricted common stock and other equity-based awards up to an aggregate of 8% of the issued and outstanding shares of our common stock (on a fully diluted basis and including shares to be sold to Annaly concurrently with this offering and shares to be sold pursuant to the exercise of the underwriters' overallotment option) at the time of the award, subject to a ceiling of 40,000,000 shares available for issuance under the plan.
 Each independent director was granted 3,000 shares of our restricted common stock which fully vested on January 2, 2008.
-In addition, our executive officers and other employees of our Manager or its affiliates were granted shares of our common stock which, as a group and together with the shares approved as grants to our independent directors, represented an aggregate of 1,301,000 shares of our common stock.
-The restricted common stock granted to our executive officers and other employees of our Manager or its affiliates vests in equal installments on the first business day of each fiscal quarter over a period of 10 years beginning on January 2, 2008.
+In addition, our executive officers and other employees of our Manager or its affiliates were granted shares of our restricted common stock which, as a group and together with the shares granted to our independent directors, represented an aggregate of 1,301,000 shares of our common stock.
+The restricted common stock granted to our executive officers and other employees of our Manager or its affiliates vests in equal installments on the first business day of each fiscal quarter over a period of 10 years beginning on January 2, 2008, of which 73,600 shares vested and 6,713 shares were forfeited during the six months ended June 30, 2008.
 The restricted common stock granted to our executive officers and other employees of our Manager or its affiliates that remain outstanding and are unvested will fully vest on the death of the individual.
-The 1,301,000 shares of our restricted common stock approved as grants to our executive officers and other employees of our Manager or its affiliates and to our independent directors represent approximately % of the issued and outstanding shares of our common stock (on a fully diluted basis after giving effect to the shares issued in this offering and including shares to be sold to Annaly concurrently with this offering but excluding any shares to be sold pursuant to the exercise of the underwriters' overallotment option), based on the assumption that shares of our common stock will be issued in this offering.
-We do not make distributions on shares of restricted stock which have not vested.
+The 1,227,400 shares of our restricted common stock granted to our executive officers and other employees of our Manager or its affiliates and to our independent directors that remains unvested as of June 30, 2008 represents approximately 0.4% of the issued and outstanding shares of our common stock (on a fully diluted basis after giving effect to the shares issued in this offering and including shares to be sold to Annaly concurrently with this offering but excluding any shares to be sold pursuant to the exercise of the underwriters' overallotment option), based on the assumption that 25